-Homemade pressure cooker sausage soup with dry beans is packed with flavor and can be made with or without kale.
-It’s the perfect dinner made in your Instant Pot or Ninja Foodi.
+Our homemade pressure cooker sausage soup with beans recipe is packed with flavor and can be made with or without kale.
+It’s the perfect dinner made in your Instant Pot or Ninja Foodi we absolutely love.

 Today we made this pressure cooker sausage soup with kale and it was delicious!
 Are you ready for some more easy Instant Pot recipes to cook this week?
 It’s the winter months now so I am focused on soup for dinner, eating healthier, and meals with a ton of flavor!